The JournalEssayLegal

 Can I receive a fine as a freelancer?

 Not directly.
 The penalty surcharge (vergrijpboete) is imposed on the client, not the freelancer.
 However, as a freelancer you can face back-assessments: you may have to repay the self-employed deduction, the SME profit exemption, and the starter deduction retroactively.
 Additionally, social security contributions may be claimed retroactively.
+Use our tax calculator to understand how much these deductions save you.

 I've been working for the same client for years.
 Should I stop?